gmnprada/wanbioner/docs/README.md

 - Hardware
 - Kernel Driver or Extension

-is interpreted according on this table , in this application Environment and Variable Name.
+The Sentence is intepreted according on this table , in this application Environment and Variable Name.

 |  Sentence                 |    4 Characters ASCII | 3 Characters ASCII | 2 Characters ASCII |